scala-network/DefyX/doc/design.md

     * speculative execution [[10](https://en.wikipedia.org/wiki/Speculative_execution)]
     * register renaming [[11](https://en.wikipedia.org/wiki/Register_renaming)]

-Chapter 2 describes how the DefyX VM takes advantages of these features.
+Chapter 2 describes how the RandomX VM takes advantages of these features.

 #### 1.1.4 Calculating the final result

 Blake2b [[12](https://blake2.net/)] is a cryptographically secure hashing function that was specifically designed to be fast in software, especially on modern 64-bit processors, where it's around three times faster than SHA-3 and can run at a speed of around 3 clock cycles per byte of input.
 This function is an ideal candidate to be used in a CPU-friendly proof of work.

 For processing larger amounts of data in a cryptographically secure way, the Advanced Encryption Standard (AES) [[13](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)] can provide the fastest processing speed because many modern CPUs support hardware acceleration of these operations.
-See chapter 3 for more details about the use of AES in DefyX.
+See chapter 3 for more details about the use of AES in RandomX.

 ### 1.2 The "Easy program problem"